Spacial/csstuff/README.md

 - [roughViz](https://github.com/jwilber/roughViz): Reusable JavaScript library for creating sketchy/hand-drawn styled charts in the browser.
 - [Novel Coronavirus (2019-nCoV)](https://www.healthmap.org/ncov2019/)
 - [Palettes for R based on the Scientific Colour-Maps](https://github.com/thomasp85/scico): This is a small package to provide access to the colour palettes developed by Fabio Crameri..
+- [How the Virus Won](https://www.nytimes.com/interactive/2020/us/coronavirus-spread.html): Invisible outbreaks sprang up everywhere.
+The United States ignored the warning signs.
+We analyzed travel patterns, hidden infections and genetic data to show how the epidemic spun out of control.
+- [Goodwill.com Hunting](https://goodwill.awardwinninghuman.com/): A Graphical Analysis of Women's Tops Sold on Goodwill's Website.
+- [see](https://github.com/easystats/see)￼ Visualisation toolbox for beautiful and publication-ready figures

 ### Calculus